 \subsection{Gaze signal for cognitive state inference}

 Eye-tracking provides a non-invasive window into cognitive processing and decision-making~\cite{eye_movements_decision}.
-A large body of psychology and HCI research has established that gaze behaviors, such as longer fixations and re-reading/regressions, and physiological signals such as pupil dilation can reflect processing difficulty, mental effort, and cognitive load~\cite{eyetracking_survey,eyetracking_cognitive_2,physio_search}.
-Beyond statistical analyses, prior work has also operationalized eye-tracking features (e.g., fixation/saccade statistics, pupil dynamics) as inputs for machine learning models to infer users’ perceived trust~\cite{Ahmad_Muneeb}, sources~\cite{SUMER2021106909,Abdrabou_Yasmeen,sun_trust}, cognitive load, and biases~\cite{Parikh2018EyeGF,eyetracking_cognitive_2,eyetracking_cognitive_1,physio_search} in response to AI-generated content.
+A large body of psychology and HCI research has established that gaze behaviors such as longer fixations, and physiological signals such as pupil dilation can reflect processing difficulty, mental effort, and cognitive load~\cite{eyetracking_survey,eyetracking_cognitive_2,physio_search}.
+Besides, prior work has operationalized eye-tracking features (e.g., fixation/saccade statistics, pupil dynamics) as inputs for machine learning models to infer users’ perceived trust~\cite{Ahmad_Muneeb}, sources~\cite{SUMER2021106909,Abdrabou_Yasmeen,sun_trust}, cognitive load, and biases~\cite{Parikh2018EyeGF,eyetracking_cognitive_2,eyetracking_cognitive_1,physio_search} in response to AI-generated content.
 These results suggest that gaze signals can support low-burden sensing for user modeling when the mapping between attention/physiology and subjective state is relatively stable.

 However, applying gaze-based inference to AI-assisted decision-making raises a key challenge of \emph{signal attribution}.
 In such tasks, an observed change in gaze or pupil dilation may reflect multiple overlapping sources: inherent evidence difficulty, additional effort spent interpreting AI advice or transparency cues, or cognitive conflict when AI suggestions are misleading~\cite{eyetracking_cognitive_1}.
 Meanwhile, AI assistance can also shift users’ decision strategies and attention allocation as a function of perceived reliability, trustworthiness and reliance~\cite{confidence_effect_in_decision_1,Vereschak2024,explanation_ai_overreliance}.
 This implies that the mapping from implicit gaze signals to subjective states may \emph{change with AI context} rather than remain fixed, making it unclear whether models trained in one setting will generalize across different reliability conditions or across users.
 Our work directly addresses this gap by testing gaze-based inference of cognitive load and decision confidence under controlled No-AI, Correct-AI, and Incorrect-AI contexts.